 Instead, most places stagnate by endlessly producing plans that are never implemented.
 They launch initiatives that aren’t supported by–and are often sabotaged by—their own policies.
 They rely on private developers to propose projects, so that governance is reduced to reactive yes/no decisions.

 Or they focus on just one or two agendas—like downtown revitalization, heritage renewal or beautification—while ignoring numerous other factors that are crucial to success, like infrastructure renewal, air quality and natural resources restoration.

-Instead of creating a place that residents, employers and investors want to be a part of, process-free places rely on baiting them with artificial incentives like tax holidays, free land, and image-boosting marketing campaigns.
+Instead of creating a place that residents, employers and investors want to be a part of, process-free places rely on baiting them with generic, artificial incentives like tax holidays and free land.
+Or they try to create the appearance of confidence via slick marketing campaigns featuring pretty pictures, grand pronouncements and highly-selective statistics.
 Such tactics occasionally produce a “win”, but seldom reverse the trajectory of a declining economy or quality of life.

 The emerging discipline called “reconomics” is the solution.
 It studies successes and failures worldwide to detect common factors.
 What’s almost always present in the success stories?
 What’s almost always missing in the failures?

 The result is the RECONOMICS Process.
 It’s the state of the art in reliably, efficiently producing resilient prosperity at the local, regional and national levels.
 And each step in the process is a potential entry point for you to grow your career or organization.

 The most spectacular revitalization and resilience successes are usually the ones that have the most elements of the RECONOMICS Process.
 One of our goals in training and certifying Revitalization & Resilience Facilitators is to help more places create the complete process.
 Only then can cities, regions and nations fully develop their renewal capacity.
 Only then can we reliably produce resilient prosperity for all.